 Be wary of energy drinks and coffee.
-If you aren’t used to them, don’t drink them, especially in large quantities.
+If you are not used to them, do not drink them, especially in large quantities.
 Caffeine can acutely increase anxiety, and the sugar rush of an energy drink is soon followed by insulin slamming on the brakes, leaving you feeling worse than before.
 This is far from ideal on the day of a long test.
 These products are no substitute for a good night’s sleep, eating properly and taking some exercise.

-Also, ensure that you are not dehydrated.
-Drink water, but don’t overdo it: you don’t want to be needing the bathroom while the timer is ticking.
+Ensure that you are not dehydrated.
+Drink water, but do not overdo it; you do not want to be needing the toilet while the timer is ticking.

 The photo shows a typical UCAT test environment.

-It may be familiar if you’ve taken a UK driving theory exam, which can take place in the same test centres.
+It may be familiar if you have taken a UK driving theory exam, which can take place in the same test centres.